wesleyboar/wesleyb-sample-schoology/README.md

-# Schoology Autofill
+# Docker-Based Back-End & Front-End Autofill Service

-This is a Node web service of a code sample for Wesley B to Schoology.
+This is a Node web service of a code sample by Wesley B.

 This project contains the client web app **and** the server web API.
 It is also bundled in a single docker.